Canon 6D Mark II vs 750D

-The Canon EOS 6D Mark II and the Canon EOS 750D (labelled Canon T6i in some countries) are two digital cameras that were officially introduced, respectively, in June 2017 and February 2015.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (6D Mark II) and an APS-C sensor.
-The 6D Mark II has a resolution of 26 megapixel, whereas the 750D provides 24 MP.
+The Canon EOS 6D Mark II and the Canon EOS 750D (labelled Canon T6i in some countries) are two digital cameras that were announced, respectively, in June 2017 and February 2015.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (6D Mark II) and an APS-C (750D) sensor.
+The 6D Mark II has a resolution of 26 megapixels, whereas the 750D provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 750D is notably smaller (17 percent) than the Canon 6D Mark II.
 Moreover, the 750D is markedly lighter (27 percent) than the 6D Mark II.
 It is worth mentioning in this context that the 6D Mark II is splash and dust resistant, while the 750D does not feature any corresponding weather-sealing.